manolito94/Manolito.github.io/README.md

-This website is part of Full-stack Engineering Career path on codecademy.
+This website is part of Full-Stack Engineering Career path on codecademy.